Creekside Therapy — Pediatric Occupational Therapy, Outside

 A child outside in dappled natural light, playing in a creekside setting

 You know your child.
-Something's getting in their way.
+Something's getting in the way.

-You've watched them struggle.
-You've tried the strategies, read the books, stayed patient through the hard mornings and harder evenings.
+You've tried the strategies, read the books, stayed patient through the hard mornings.
 And still, something tells you they need more than what they're getting.

 Your child may…

-• melt down or shut down when the world feels too loud, bright, or fast
+• Melt down or shut down when the world feels too loud, too bright, or too fast

-• fumble with tasks that should feel easy — buttons, handwriting, catching, climbing
+• Struggle with tasks that should feel easy: buttons, handwriting, catching, climbing

-• have outsized reactions to small frustrations or changes in plan
+• Have outsized reactions to small frustrations or unexpected changes in plan

-• hold it together all day at school and come undone the minute they're home
+• Hold it together all day at school and completely fall apart the moment they get home

 You may feel…

-• drained from managing transitions, meltdowns, and mornings that fall apart
+• Drained from managing transitions, meltdowns, and mornings that fall apart every single time

-• tired of being told to wait and see
+• Tired of being told to wait and see while your gut says something needs to happen now

-• ready for someone who sees the whole kid
+• Ready for someone who sees the whole child and works with your family, not just around them

 You're not imagining it.
-And you're not alone.
-This is exactly the work we do — outside, gently, and with your child at the center.
+And you are not alone.
+This is exactly the work we do.

 The Approach